wp-hooks/vscode-wordpress-hooks/CONTRIBUTING.md

        npm install

-2. Build the files and start the file watcher:

-       npm run webpack-dev

-3. Open the directory in VS Code and launch the extension from the `Run` panel.
+2. Open the directory in VS Code and launch the extension from the `Run` panel.

 The extension source code can be found in `src/extension.ts`.